Letta Mbulu: Biography

-Born and raised in Soweto, South Africa, she has been active as a singer since the 1960s.
-While still a teenager, she toured with the musical King Kong but left for the United States in 1964 due to apartheid.
+Born and raised in Soweto, South Africa, Letta Mbulu has been active as a singer since the 1960s.
+Early in her career she sang with the all-women South African musical group The Skylarks.
+While still a teenager, she toured with the all-African musical King Kong but left for the United States in 1964 due to apartheid.

 In New York City, she connected with other South African exiles, including Miriam Makeba, Hugh Masekela and Jonas Gwangwa, and went on to work with Cannonball Adderley, David Axelrod and Harry Belafonte.

-On screen, her singing can also be heard in Roots, The Color Purple (1985), and the 1973 film A Warm December, and she was a guest on a Season 6 episode of Soul Train.
+On screen, her singing can also be heard in the 1973 film A Warm December, the 1977 television series Roots, and 1985's The Color Purple, and she was a guest on a Season 6 episode of Soul Train.
 Mbulu also provided the Swahili chant in Michael Jackson's single "Liberian Girl".
 Producer Quincy Jones said of her: "Mbulu is the roots lady, projecting a sophistication and warmth which stirs hope for attaining pure love, beauty, and unity in the world."

 She is the founding member of the South African Artists United (SAAU), an organisation that was established in 1986.